Taquitos are rolled tacos filled with chicken, beef or pork and cheese. Fried to perfection for a delicious way to use leftovers!

-- Shred your left over meat.
+- Shred the left over meat.
 You will need 1 1/2 cups of meat.
-If the meat isn’t already seasoned add in some diced green chilies 1/2 cup cheese and garlic salt.
+If the meat isn’t already seasoned add in some diced green chilies, 1/2 cup cheese and garlic salt.
 Stir to combine.

 - Heat your oil in a large frying pan to 350-375 degrees F. I love using my Thermapen to check the oil temperature.
 You can also check the oil temperature by sticking a piece of tortilla into it and see if it sizzles or not.
 If it sizzles it is ready.

-- Cook the tortillas until they are crisp and lightly golden brown.
+- Fry the taquitos, seam side down, until they are crisp and lightly golden brown.
 Turn over to the next side and do the same.
 It will take about 5 minutes per side.